Brussel Sprout Casserole with Mushrooms

 - ¼ cup grated parmesan cheese

-Reduce the heat to medium-low and add the half-and-half.
-Cook 6-8 minutes.
+- Reduce the heat to medium-low and add the half-and-half to the skillet.

-Add the brussels sprouts to a large oven-safe baking dish.
+- In the meantime, add the halved brussels sprouts to a 9 inch x 12 inch oven-safe baking dish.

-Place in the oven and bake for 40 minutes.
+- Place in the oven and bake uncovered for 40 minutes.

 - If you’re not vegetarian, you can use chicken or turkey broth, instead of the vegetable broth.

 - To make this recipe vegan, use this Vegan Cream of Mushroom Soup recipe, pour it over the brussels sprouts in the baking dish and omit the parmesan cheese on top.
 Bake as instructed.